It’s hard to resist a doughnut, especially on a day that encourages creative indulgence.

 - 1/2 teaspoon salt

-Preheat oven to 325 degrees.
+- Preheat oven to 325 degrees.
 Sift the flour, cocoa, baking powder and salt in a bowl with a wire whisk.
 In a separate bowl, mix the egg, sugar, vanilla, Coca-Cola and oil together.

 - Mix the wet ingredients into the dry, and combine until mixed well.

 - Transfer the batter into a gallon sized ziplock bag.